 In Visual Art, students combine various practical and conceptual aspects to produce their own unique, creative artworks.
 They will investigate visual representations, practices, processes and viewpoints from different times and cultures, and be given tools for interpreting and understanding historic and contemporary art.
 They will have the opportunity to extend their creativity through experimentation and develop their skills through supervised practice.
 Finally, students will design, create and evaluate their own pieces of art, and have the opportunity to exhibit their work to the school community.

-Students entering into Year 11 in 2018 have a choice of four Arts Learning Area courses at Broome Senior High School: Music, Visual Arts, Dance and Media Studies.
+Students entering Year 11 have a choice of ATAR courses in Dance and Visual Arts; and GENERAL courses in Dance, Visual Arts and Media Production and Analysis.
 Students should carefully select subjects that align with their preferred career or educational pathway, whilst considering prerequisite requirements for university or other registered training organisations.

 PERFORMING ARTS CENTRE

-In 2014 we were lucky enough to move into our purpose-built Performing Arts Centre and with these specialist facilities, the school has been able to offer the students of Broome the most up-to-date resources in a professional learning environment that meets their needs.
-As a result of the new facilities, we have progressed from having a one Arts showcase every two years, to three production evenings per year.
+In 2014 our purpose-built Performing Arts Centre was completed and opened.
+Built with specialist facilities, the school is now able to offer its students the most up-to-date resources in a professional learning environment that meets their needs.
+As a result of the new facilities, we have progressed from having one Arts showcase every two years to three production evenings per year.